stouch/docs/api/collection-presets.md

 ### Returns

-Returns a collection preset object if the record exists for the given unique identifier.
+Returns the collection preset object for the collection preset that was just created.

 </template>